CHIRP Software for Editing

-The website has a "growing list" of radio models that Chirp supports.
-The software version 0.1.12 works with radios produced by eight different companies.
-For this review I used a Wouxun KG-UVD1P radio to test both version 0.1.11 and the beta version of Chirp released 4/26/2011.
+The website has a list of radio models that CHIRP supports.
+The software version 0.3.1 works with radios produced by 10 different companies.

-The website is clear and well-organized.
+The documentation is clear and well-organized.
 It includes frequently-asked questions, and it has a professional-quality system for reporting and tracking problems and feature requests.

-Chirp is a programming tool designed to edit most of the settings stored in the channel memory of UHF/VHF radios.
-Chirp can also create new channels on the Wouxun radio, but that capability might depend on the radio.
+CHIRP is a programming tool designed to edit most of the settings stored in the channel memory of UHF/VHF radios.
+It can also create new channels on the Wouxun radio, but that capability might depend on the radio.

-Chirp does not support all functions and features of every radio.
+CHIRP does not support all functions and features of every radio.
 It is not designed to replace the internal menus for configuring functions such as the squelch level and VOX.
-It does not display or edit DTCS codes for squelch control of received signals.
-It can display and edit receiving CTCSS tones (TSQL mode) for some radios, but not for my Wouxun radio.

 Choosing What To Display

-Starting with the 4/26/2011 beta version of Chirp, there are two choices for how Chirp displays transmitted CTCSS access tones and DTCS codes:
+There are two choices for how CHIRP displays transmitted CTCSS access tones and DTCS codes:

-Figure 1 shows the Chirp program window for a Wouxun KG-UVD1P radio when "Hide Inactive Data" is selected.
-(A detailed description of the Figure is in the article on using Chirp with a screen reader.)
+Figure 1 shows the program window for a Wouxun KG-UVD1P radio when "Hide Unused Data" is selected.

 Figure 1.
-Chirp with "Hide Inactive Data" selected.
+CHIRP with "Hide Unused Data" selected.

 Figure 2.
-Chirp with "Hide Inactive Data" not selected.
+CHIRP with "Hide Unused Data" not selected.

-To edit a channel select it, click on a column, and you either choose an option from the drop-down menu or type the entry, depending on the column.
+To edit a channel if you are not using a screen reader: Click on the cell you want to edit and either choose an option from the drop-down menu or type the entry, depending on the column.
 Save the edited file to your PC as a backup, and load it into the radio memory (Radio → Upload to Radio).

-In most cases, the editor in Chirp will be all you need, but in case you have a very large file, Chirp can export it to a spreadsheet, where scripts and formulas can be used for editing and data-extraction.
+In most cases, the editor in CHIRP will be all you need, but in case you have a very large file, you can export it to a spreadsheet, where scripts and formulas can be used for editing and data-extraction.

-Chirp does not eliminate the need for internal radio menus, but it makes channel editing much easier and accessible to blind and vision-impaired hams.
-A separate article describes how to use it with a screen reader.
+CHIRP does not eliminate the need for internal radio menus, but it makes channel editing much easier and accessible to blind and vision-impaired hams.
 It supports multiple radio models from multiple manufacturers.
-From a computer security perspective, Chirp's professional-quality system for reporting and tracking problems is reassuring.
-All 31 VirusTotal scans of Chirp are negative.

 Thanks to Dan Smith, KK7DS, for helpful answers to my questions.
-He also created the "Hide Inactive Data" option (in the current beta version) to make Chirp easier for blind and vision-impaired hams to use.
+He also created the "Hide Unused Data" option to make CHIRP easier for blind and vision-impaired hams to use.

-Peter DeNeef, AE7PD, is an Advanced Class amateur radio operator in the U.S. This website has no ads or conflicts of interest.
+Peter DeNeef, AE7PD, is an Extra Class amateur radio operator in the U.S. This website has no ads or conflicts of interest.